vitorAzevedo09/VITOR_SILVA_DDF_TECH_052024/README.md

 After running the data quality checks, the script generates comprehensive validation reports.
 These reports provide insights into any discrepancies or issues found during the validation process, enabling us to identify and address data quality concerns promptly.

+### Addressing Missing Values

+Given that there are approximately 2,928 unique descriptions in the transaction dataset, with a total of 4,681 distinct values observed across more than 500,000 instances, it is advisable to address any null values in a strategic manner.
+One effective practice involves leveraging grouped features and algorithms such as KDD to impute synthetic data for missing values.
+This approach allows for the generation of meaningful data points based on patterns observed within specific groups or clusters, thereby enhancing the completeness and integrity of the dataset.